How long does the program take to complete?

 What is the background of the students in the M.A.
 TESOL program?

 The TESOL program has a mix of domestic and international students, including Fulbright scholarship recipients.
 In terms of undergraduate work, some students have backgrounds in English, a foreign language, linguistics, psychology, or education.
-Other students have backgrounds in unrelated topics.
-It is generally helpful to demonstrate at least some experience or interest in language teaching in your application, for example tutoring English learners, if you have an unrelated undergraduate major.
+If you have an unrelated undergraduate major, it is generally helpful to demonstrate at least some experience in language teaching in your application such as tutoring English learners.

 Where can I get information about funding?